 Here, we describe a simple imaging method that can be applied to the study of shoot apical meristems from different plants with minor modification, opening a new avenue to study the meristem regulation at both vegetative and reproductive stages in model plants and crops.
 In contrast to the SEM and histological staining methods, this protocol can help reveal both surface view and internal cellular structures of the SAMs, without the need for labor-intensive sample fixation and/or tissue sectioning steps.
 This protocol is also compatible to the established imaging method for the fluorescence based reporters in the SAMs, potentially providing a good cellular resolution which allows us to obtain a 3D view of expression patterns of key genes and proteins in the SAM16-19.
 In addition, the associated image processing procedure described here will be able to greatly help researchers analyze and compare the SAMs from different species in 3D, advancing both evolutionary-developmental biology studies and agricultural research.

 There are a few critical steps in this simple protocol.
 First, sample preparation and dissection.
-A plant SAM is usually hidden by the developing primordia and young organs at the shoot tip, and it cannot be directly imaged under a confocal microscope.
+A plant SAM is usually hidden by developing primordia and young organs at the shoot tip, and it cannot be directly imaged under a confocal microscope.
 To image the vegetative SAM, it is necessary to remove all the leaves and older leaf primordia that cover on top of the SAM using fine jewelry forceps.
 To image the inflorescence SAM, it is necessary to carefully remove all the young flowers to expose the SAM, also using fine jewelry forceps.

 Second, the live cell staining using the PI solution.
 In this protocol, we use freshly prepared PI solution (1 mg/mL) to stain cell walls to directly visualize live SAMs, which is fast, efficient, and easy to perform.
 Although the PI solution can be stored at 4 °C for several weeks, a freshly prepared solution usually gives the best staining result for the shoot apical meristems.
 Although PI mainly does not cross the membrane of living cells and it stains intact cells with the clear cellular outline, it can easily penetrate the damaged/dead cells and strongly stain the nuclei and other internal membrane systems in those damaged areas, potentially affecting the quality of the confocal images.
 Thus, it will be essential to avoid any physical damages while preparing the SAM samples for the staining and live imaging.
 On the other hand, PI at a high concentration shows a toxic effect to plant cells, and thus, FM4-64 can be used as a substitute for PI to stain the living SAM cells9.
 However, FM4-64 labels plasma membrane, which may potentially be taken up into cell interior through endocytosis, making it challenging to stain the samples with high cellular resolution.